messiem/sourcecode_GAexport/README.md

 # sourcecode_GAexport

-This toolbox contains the programs used to reproduce results and figures from Messié et al. (submitted).
+This toolbox contains the programs used to reproduce results and figures from Messié et al. (2025).
 The programs are written for Matlab.
 The Statistics toolbox is required for multilinear regression in `ga_validate_gridded_export_vs_SedTraps` (l.
 93).

 * * *